Stefano Accorsi: Career

-In 1995 he played the lead in Jack Frusciante è uscito dal gruppo, one of his best known films.
+In 1995 he starred in Jack Frusciante è uscito dal gruppo, one of his early breakthrough roles.

-In 1998 he worked with Daniele Luchetti in I Piccoli Maestri, which competed for the Golden Lion at the Venice International Film Festival.
-In the same year he won three prizes for his role in Radiofreccia, directed by rock star Luciano Ligabue, including David di Donatello for Best Actor.
+In 1998 he appeared in Daniele Luchetti in I Piccoli Maestri, which competed for the Golden Lion at the Venice International Film Festival.
+In the same year, he received several awards for his performance in Luciano Ligabue's Radiofreccia, including the David di Donatello for Best Actor.